 Materials documenting activities of Occupy Purdue during the Spring of 2017.

-The collection was transferred by Occupy Purdue via Michelle Campbell, May 3, 2017.
+The collection was transferred by the Occupy Purdue Movement via Michelle Campbell, May 3, 2017.

 - Occupy Purdue Movement records